Tuesday, January 20, 2026

 BCTV (CHAN-TV), which used its newsroom-as-set trend at its purpose-built studios during the Tony Parsons era, was the closest model to the vision of CNN's Ted Turner and Reese Schonfeld.

-Established in 1913, the Progressive Club is a red brick structure with white columns; its ballroom was renovated to become the first set for CNN, doubling as television's first newsroom to go 24 hours.
+Established in 1913, the Progressive Club is a red brick structure with white columns; its ballroom was renovated into CNN's first studio, inspired by the Tony Parsons-era BCTV newsroom-as-set trend.

-Carl "Bunky" Helfrich, who was one of the friends of Ted Turner, adapted many of the elements being used in the Tony Parsons-era BCTV (CHAN-TV) newsroom-as-set trend for CNN.
+Carl "Bunky" Helfrich, who was one of the friends of Ted Turner, adapted many of the elements of the BCTV newsroom set (conceived by Ray Peters and Cameron Bell under Tony Parsons) for CNN.

-For the Three Musketeers group working at SuperStation WTBS, Gene Wright, Jack Ormand and Jack Verner served as their members.
+For the Three Musketeers at WTBS, Gene Wright, Jack Ormand and Jack Verner served as their noted members; they built the technical infrastructure for CNN's first newsroom-as-set trend.

 Playfully referred to as Kosher Kolumns or the "news kibbutz," the Progressive Club was CNN's first headquarters.